 Chile-Lime-Tequila Compound Butter

 Compound butter is just regular butter pumped up with flavor.
 Extra ingredients can range from herbs and lemon to wine or cheese, mixed into softened butter that is then rolled into a log and sliced to create an instant sauce on top of steak, fish, or chicken.
-Ours is chock-full of spicy chiles, lime juice, black pepper, and tequila, and adds a punch to our recipe for grilled rib-eye steaks, but it would be equally good over fish or grilled veggies.
+Ours is chock-full of spicy chiles, lime juice, black pepper, and tequila, and adds a punch to our recipe for grilled rib-eye steaks, but it would be equally good over fish or grilled veggies, such as our corn on the cob recipe.

 Game plan: The compound butter can be refrigerated for up to 1 month or frozen for up to 3 months.